Italian Sausage Soup

 Why This Recipe is a Keeper!

 There’s something therapeutic about making a pot of soup which is why it’s one of my favorite things to make when I could use some comfort.
-What’s more comforting than an Italian soup recipe with sausage?
+Other than a great chicken vegetable soup, what’s more comforting than an Italian soup with sausage recipe?

-It’s also satisfying being able to clean out an entire vegetable drawer in the process and not have things go to waste or end up in your compost bin.
+It’s also satisfying to clean out an entire vegetable drawer in the process and not have things go to waste or end up in your compost bin.

 How about heading to the pantry and being able to pull out half the ingredients?